 I seem to write less and less about these video game console emulators for Android, but that’s because they’re so similar to eachother and all coded by the same developer: the main thing that changes is what they emulate.
 Yongzh’s Sega Master System and Game Gear emulator is called Gearoid, and it has all the by now traditional features of these virtual console replicas.
 Oh, and it rocks, too, of course.
 I was a Sega kid myself, mainly because most of my friends had Nintendos and I wanted something different.
 I was really fond of both my Sega Master System and my Game Gear — I think I had a total of 45 games, and I bought a converter for the Game Gear so I could play SMS cartridges on it as well, and I also had an antenna that enabled me to use it as a TV!
 They’re still lying in a closet somewhere at my parents’ house.

 The original Sony PlayStation was first introduced in Japan on December 3, 1994.
 After 9.5 years, it became the first ‘computer entertainment platform’ to ship 100 million units.
-I think we’ve all played a PlayStation at one point or the other. psx4droid is a PlayStation emulator developed by ZodTTD, and while I haven’t had a chance to try it myself yet, I’ve heard it runs pretty nicely on high-end Android devices such as the Nexus One, HTC Desire, Samsung Galaxy S, et cetera.
-Highlights:
+I think we’ve all played a PlayStation at one point or the other. psx4droid is a PlayStation emulator developed by ZodTTD, and it runs pretty nicely on high-end Android devices such as the Nexus One, HTC Desire, Samsung Galaxy S, et cetera.

 - Uses formats BIN,ISO,IMG,PBP,Z,ZNX, and Eboot (compressed too)